Aloma Mariam Mukhtar: Career

 In her career, Mukhtar has been many firsts: she is the first female lawyer from Northern Nigeria, first female judge of the High Court in Kano State judiciary, the first female justice of the Court of Appeal of Nigeria, the first female justice of the Supreme Court of Nigeria (certain sources have erroneously given Roseline Ukeje this honor) and the first female Chief Justice of Nigeria.

 Awards

-During the course of her career she received several awards including the Nigerian national honor of Commander of the Order of Niger in 2006.
+During the course of her career she received several awards including the Nigerian national honor of Commander of the Order of the Niger in 2006.
 Prior to that in 1993 she received a Gold Merit Award for her contribution in the development of law in Kano state and was also inducted into the Nigerian Hall of Fame in 2005.

+On 16 July 2012, President of Nigeria Goodluck Jonathan conferred on her the National Honour of the Grand Commander of the Order of Niger.